BhathiyaPrasad/BhathiyaPrasad/README.md

-- 👋 Hi, I’m @BhathiyaPrasad
-- 👀 I’m interested in Programming
+### Hi there 👋
+* 👂 My name is Bhathiya Prasad
-- 🌱 I’m currently learning React & Java
+* 🌱 I’m currently learning Java & Java Scripts
-- 📫 How to reach me Bhathiyaprasad217@gmail.com
+* 📫 How to reach me: Bhathiyaprasad217@gmail.com
+* ❤️ I love Coding

 <!---
 BhathiyaPrasad/BhathiyaPrasad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.